TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 a) **Java (7 or higher) not installed** ->

-(for Windows) run the Ninite installer appropriate for your computer.
-If your computer is newer it probably uses a 64-bit CPU, and you should install 'Ninite JDK x64 8 Installer'.
-If you have an older computer, it probably uses a 32-bit CPU, and you should install 'Ninite JDK 8 Installer'.
-If you need help determining what kind of Windows XP/Vista/7 you are running, check [this website](http://windows.microsoft.com/en-us/windows7/find-out-32-or-64-bit); otherwise check [this website](https://support.microsoft.com/en-us/kb/827218) for Windows 8.
-After the installer finishes, then double-click on the 'TKP_Launcher.jar' file to re-run it.

 (for Mac) download the JDK and install it.
 To validate the version of Java that is installed, go to [this website](http://java.com/en/download/installed8.jsp) and click the 'validate' button -

-   b1) **Eclipse Luna not installed** -> (for Windows) run the 'Ninite Eclipse Installer'.
-After the installer finishes, then double-click on the 'TKP_Launcher.jar' file to re-run it.

    b2) **Eclipse Luna not installed** -> (for Mac) install Eclipse manually.
 Be sure to unzip Eclipse into your applications folder.
 After you are done installing Eclipse, then double-click on the 'TKP_Launcher.jar' file to re-run it.
 You may need to 'point to' the TKP workspace manually, see instruction c1b) (below)